d-chambers/waverave/writeup/writeup.md

 ### Simulation for 8 Processes
 ![](images/python/process_8.gif "Simulation for 8 Processors")

 They are quite similar, which suggests they are working well.
-The animations were made using ImageMagick convert, not provided in test.
-Instead, simulation plots at each time step is there.
+The animations were made using ImageMagick convert, not provided in test but simulation plots for each time step are there.

 ## Timing